Gender equality in the real estate sector: where do we stand?

 Member of the Executive Committee, Member of the board of Ardian France & Head of Real Estate

-Stéphanie Bensimon joined Ardian Real Estate in 2016 with over 17 years’ experience, most recently at Invesco Real Estate, where spent five years and was Head of Transactions in France, Belgium and Southern Europe from 2011.
+Stéphanie Bensimon joined Ardian in 2016.
+Prior to Ardian, she spent five year at Invesco Real Estate and was Head of Transactions in France, Belgium and Southern Europe from 2011.
 Prior to that, she held roles at Carval Investors, part of the Cargill Group, and GE Real Estate Group in Paris.

 This is the challenge addressed in the White paper in favor of gender equality in the real estate sector (to be read in French) published by the Cercle des Femmes de l’Immobilier.
 Stéphanie Bensimon, member of Ardian’s Operational Executive Committee and Head of Ardian Real Estate, initiated this white paper, which was prefaced by Elisabeth Moreno, Minister Delegate for Gender Equality, Diversity and Equal Opportunities.
 Here she speaks about her views on the topic, and her ideas on how to boost gender equality in the real estate sector.